rflandau/Orv/README.md

 (some description of what the prototype is)

+The prototype comes with the [VaultKeeper library](pkg/orv/orv.go), an implementation of the same (NYI), and a leaf implementation (NYI).

+As noted [above](#layer-5-vs-layer-4-vs-layer-3), the prototype is implemented as a REST API.
+Not how we envision a production-level implementation, but it is... you know... a prototype. ¯\\_(ツ)_/¯

 ## Rough Around The Edges

 The prototype is missing QoL features that would make it more comfortable to import.

 For example, Vault Keepers do not take in the logger you want them to use and, as such, the logger is not terribly configurable.
 This is illustrative of the slapdash nature of the prototype.

+## API Docs

+API docs can be accessed by running the server application and then going to [http://localhost:8080/docs](http://localhost:8080/docs) (or whatever address and port your server is bound to).
+This API documentation is beautifully generated for us by Huma.

 ## Resources Used